Code-Institute-Submissions/MS2_flappy_bird/README.md

 #### 4. Sound
 - During the game, there are four sounds that interact with the game:
-    - One sound is made when the player clicks on the right mouse button or taps on the screen (sound of the wings).
+    - One sound is made when the player clicks on the left mouse button or taps on the screen (sound of the wings).
     - One sound is made when the pipe is out of the canvas (the player gets a score of +1) (sound of score).
     - One sound is made when the bird hits the pipes (Sound of hit the pipe).
     - One sound is made when the bird hits the ground (sound of dead).